Before You Adjust a Blow-off Valve

 - Adjustment to the BOV is made by rotating the cap.
 This increases the spring force on the piston,

 - Rotate the cap clockwise in the direction of hard as marked on the top of the cap.

 - To decrease the spring force on the piston.
 Rotate the cap anti-clockwise in the direction of soft as marked on the top of the cap.

 CAUTION – Do not rotate the cap beyond the first O-Ring indicator groove

 Quick and Easy Steps When Adjusting a BOV or BPV

-- Start with the BOV cap at the maximum soft position (The indicator O-Ring should be completely covered by the edge of the cap)
+- Start with the BOV cap at the maximum soft position.
+Note: The indicator O-Ring should be completely covered by the edge of the cap.

 - Free rev the engine and back off quickly.
 The engine should return to normal idle speed.
 However, if the engine drops below idle or stalls.
 Go ahead and Increase the spring tension by one turn.

 - Repeat this process until the engine free revs and returns to normal idle speed.